20 Great Coffeeshops Across the US (Part 2)

 - What to do nearby: Explore Old Town Scottsdale (unique Southwestern shops, galleries, & restaurants) or enjoy a gorgeous hike at the Scottsdale McDowell Preserve.

-Sip Coffee Bar is a trendy coffeehouse that serves beer and wine.
+Sip Coffee Bar is a trendy coffeehouse that also serves beer and wine.
 It’s very popular with the student crowd due to its’ proximity to Arizona State.
 Sip is also conveniently located super close to Old Town Scottsdale, so if you plan on exploring this touristy part of town, you may want to swing by Sip for a caffeinated boost.

 The atmosphere at Sip is casual with plenty of cozy seats and board games if you feel like hanging around for a bit.
 They also have a cozy patio, although the seats tend to fill up fast, particularly on weekends.
 Sip offers drinks using a variety of brewing methods including chemex, aeropress, and pour over.
 If you are looking to keep it simple, their coffee of the day is always perfectly brewed.